handshake-org/ledger-app-hns/README.md

 Both modes may require multiple message exchanges between the client and the device.
 The first instruction param (P1) indicates if a message is the initial one.
 An initial parse message clears any cached transaction details from memory.
-An initial signature request for a particular tx requires on-device confirmation of the calculated txid.
+The initial signature request for a particular tx requires on-device confirmation of the txid.
+In sign mode, P1 is ignored and the initial message is determined internally.

 The second instruction param (P2) indicates the operation mode.